python-websockets/websockets/docs/howto/django.rst

     websocket.onmessage = (event) => console.log(event.data);

-If you don't want to import your entire Django project into the websockets server, you can build a separate Django project with ``django.contrib.auth``, ``django-sesame``, a suitable ``User`` model, and a subset of the settings of the main project.
+If you don't want to import your entire Django project into the websockets server, you can create a simpler Django project with ``django.contrib.auth``, ``django-sesame``, a suitable ``User`` model, and a subset of the settings of the main project.